glozow/bitcoin-notes/transaction-lifecycle.md

 #### Context-Free Non-Script Checks

-Mempoool validation in Bitcoin Core starts off with non-script checks (sometimes called ["PreChecks"](https://github.com/bitcoin/bitcoin/blob/1a369f006fd0bec373b95001ed84b480e852f191/src/validation.cpp#L541), the name of the function in which these checks run).
+Mempool validation in Bitcoin Core starts off with non-script checks (sometimes called ["PreChecks"](https://github.com/bitcoin/bitcoin/blob/1a369f006fd0bec373b95001ed84b480e852f191/src/validation.cpp#L541), the name of the function in which these checks run).